 About me

-I am Professor of Political Sociology and Director of the UCL School of Slavonic and East European Studies.
+I am Professor of Political Sociology at the UCL School of Slavonic and East European Studies.

 I studied German and Russian at Heriot-Watt University (BA) and International Relations at the University of Cambridge (MPhil) and at the London School of Economics (PhD).
 I arrived at UCL in 2003 as an Andrew W. Mellon Post-Doctoral Research Fellow and was appointed to a Lectureship in the Politics of Central Europe in 2004.
 I was promoted to Senior Lecturer in Political Sociology in 2010 and Professor of Political Sociology in 2019.
 You can watch my inaugural professorial lecture here.